Coronavirus digest: Nobel prize ceremonies scaled back amid pandemic uncertainty | DW | 23.09.2021

 This year's scientific and literature Nobel laureates will again receive their awards remotely, instead of in Stockholm.
 Follow DW for the latest.

-The Nobel Foundations said in a statement on Thursday that prize winners would receive awards in their home countries rather than attend a banquet in Stockholm.
+The Nobel Foundation said in a statement on Thursday that prizewinners would receive awards in their home countries rather than attend a banquet in Stockholm.

 While prizewinners will not be present, a ceremony is to be held for the respective presentations in the scientific categories as well as in literature at Stockholm's City Hall on Nobel Day, December 10.